-The Humanities faculty aims to develop pupils’ wider awareness of local, national and global issues both past and present.
+The Humanities faculty aim to develop pupils’ wider awareness of local, national and global issues both past and present.
 We build our curriculum around the British values of democracy, power, freedom and the rule of law, whilst working closely with other departments to form cross-curricular links.

 The study of Geography should inspire in pupils a curiosity and fascination about the world and its people that will remain with them throughout their lives.
-We aim to inculcate an enthusiasm about pupils’ local, national and global environment.
+We aim to cultivate an enthusiasm about pupils’ local, national and global environment.
 This is achieved by adopting a wide variety of teaching methods and assessments including the participation in actual fieldwork activities.

 In Year 7, we concentrate on the introduction of basic skills of map work and instilling a sense of place.
 Pupils are encouraged to use self-directed research in topics such as ‘Earthquakes’ where the assessment involves a pupil presentation.
 We use India, a Newly Emerging Economy, as an introduction to comparison and contrasts with other countries.

 In Year 8, we examine the intrinsic nature of Britain’s climate, how data is gathered and what causes such huge variation in such a small country.
 Pupils study Japan, an example of an HIC (Highly Industrialised Country) and learn how a country with such a huge range of physical problems has overcome them with aplomb.
 Ecosystems are introduced to develop and link pupils’ prior knowledge of climate and its effect on natural vegetation and people.
 Industry and resources are studied to interleave with History to emphasise the relationship between physical and human environments.